pablodecm/phd_thesis/src/105_chapter_5.md

 from a data side band where not significant signal is expected.
 While that approach is proven effective when using the reconstructed
-$M_\textrm{H}$ distribution for inference, it cannot be easily extended to a situation where the full multi-dimensional features of the data require to be precisely modelled, as is the case when the output of a probabilistic classifier is used as the summary statistic.
+$M_\textrm{H}$ distribution for inference, it cannot be easily extended to a situation where all the multi-dimensional features of the data require to be precisely modelled, as is the case when the output of a probabilistic classifier is used as the summary statistic.